COVID: UK variant spreading rapidly in Germany | DW | 17.02.2021

-The number of cases resulting from the coronavirus mutation first detected in the UK is doubling every week, officials say.
+The proportion of cases resulting from the coronavirus mutation first detected in the UK is doubling every week, officials say.

 German Health Minister Jens Spahn told reporters in Berlin Wednesday that the B117 coronavirus variant now accounts for 22% of all new infections in the country.